excessive/love3d/README.md

 ## Todo
 * Include a useful default shader
-* Include a model & animation loader (IQM is in the works)
 * Add a simple material system
 * Add a simple lighting system
 * Automatically update shader transforms when doing transformations
 * Implement love.graphics.shear, so that our matrix state won't desync if it is used.
-* Oculus Rift support